 I prefer a special heated mat to a lamp then puppies can choose to get on or off it..especially when the bitch starts to leave them for exercise etc. Also try and have a friend who has delivered puppies before with you during whelping…(this is) always helpful if one needs a bit of extra care.I stay with the bitch all the time once she’s started.
 Good luck and enjoy.

 Best to have plenty in the bank in case of complications, c section etc as insurance doesn’t usually cover that.
 Plenty of old clean towels, sheets newspapers as it gets Very messy lol.
 If you know any experienced breeders as friends, it’s good to have on speed dial.
 I also take my bitches temperature from a day or two before she’s due as it changes before she goes into labour.

-If you are interested in purchasing the "Book of The Bitch" as mentioned in the comments above, you can get yours by pressing the button below:
+If you are interested in purchasing the “Book of The Bitch” as mentioned in the comments above, you can get yours by pressing the link below:

-Maybe you're not looking to breed and would rather help on purchasing a puppy.
+Maybe you’re not looking to breed and would rather help with purchasing a puppy.
 Click the button below to go to our blog on top tips for choosing a working puppy:

 Jump on our email list for free tips and insights delivered to your inbox monthly.
 No spam - just quick bites of value.